LuukvandenBent/DeepLearningGroup9/README.md

 Group 9: Sahánd Wagemakers, Luuk van Den Bent, Annabel Hazewinkel, Ethem Demir.

-This blog post is about the reproducibility of the Deep Learning paper “Restoring Extremely Dark Images In Real Time” by Mohit Lamba and Kaushik Mitra.
+This blog post is about the reproducibility of the Deep Learning paper “Restoring Extremely Dark Images In Real Time” by Mohit Lamba and Kaushik Mitra [1].
 We have investigated alternative loss functions to the existing problem, as well as the effect of the (amount of) proposed RDB* modules compared to the original RDB modules.
 This research is conducted as part of the CS4240 Deep Learning course at Delft University of Technology.

 ## Introduction